 - showing their private parts (including their genitals, anus or breasts);

 - doing a sexual act; or

 - in the presence of someone who is doing a sexual act or pose.

 Child pornography can include real pictures, photo-shopped pictures, videos, cartoons and more.
 But a picture is only child pornography if it is offensive to the average person.
-That’s why a picture of a naked baby in a bath isn’t child pornography, but a picture of a naked teenager in a bed could be.
+That’s why a picture of a naked baby in a bath isn’t child pornography, but a picture of a naked teenager in a bed could be in some circumstances.